tablelandnetwork/docs/specs/sql/README.md

     the dataset.
 -   If there is a `USING` clause then each of the column names specified must exist in the datasets to both the left and right of the join operator.
-For each pair of named columns, the expression "lhs.X = rhs.X" is evaluated for each row of the cartesian product as a boolean expression.
+For each pair of named columns, the expression
+    $X_{lhs} = X_{rhs}$ is evaluated for each row of the cartesian product as a boolean expression.
 Only rows for which all such expressions evaluates to true are included from the result set.
 When comparing values as a result of a `USING` clause, the normal rules for handling affinities, collation sequences and `NULL` values in comparisons apply.
 The column from the dataset on the left-hand side of the join operator is considered to be on the left-hand side of the comparison operator (`=`) for the purposes of collation sequence